Masters of Evil1 of 30

 It's almost unfair to call the Winter Soldier a villain, considering that every bad deed carried out by former war hero Bucky Barnes was a result of HYDRA's brainwashing.
 But there's no denying his silent, terrifying presence in Captain America: The Winter Soldier, in which he nearly kills Nick Fury and pushes Steve Rogers to his absolute limit in a series of thrilling hand-to-hand brawls.
 He's the biggest test that Captain America has faced yet, both physically and emotionally.

-Bucky has had one of the most interesting arcs in the MCU - going from hero to villain to vagabond - and is at the core of Captain America's evolution.
-But while we can't wait to see him fight as an Avenger in Infinity War, we'll never quite forget his turn as the bad guy. –– Mike Andronico
+Bucky has had one of the most interesting arcs in the MCU - going from hero to villain to vagabond - and is at the core of Captain America's evolution. –– Mike Andronico

 The best villain is one that you can relate to, which is why Erik "Killmonger" Stevens is the subject of so many think pieces.
 The orphaned son of Prince N'Jobu, Killmonger a.k.a N'Jadaka, goes on to become a very proficient black-ops killer after being abandoned by his real family in Wakanda.
 The prodigal son that only a few knew existed comes home to Wakanda to take the throne from T'Challa and wage war on the outside world while taking revenge for being abandoned as a child.